High school posts photos of students appearing to give lap dances to staff during ‘man pageant’ - NewsBreak

 HAZARD, Ky. ( WJW ) — A high school in Kentucky is under investigation after photos were posted to social media showing male students wearing little clothing and apparently giving lap dances to staff members.

 The photos were posted to the Hazard High School Athletics Facebook page, Fox News reported.
-The page appears to have been taken down.Flight diverted after flight attendant assaulted; passenger banned for life
+The page appears to have been taken down.‘Dear Tennessee’: Vols QB enters transfer portal

 According to Fox News, the incident was part of a homecoming event called a “man pageant.”
 It reportedly had been listed as an event on the school’s Facebook page.